gberta/HFL_code/README.md

 ## Installation

-1. Caffe Deep Learning library and its Python Wrapper
+1. Caffe Deep Learning library and its Python Wrapper:

 	Caffe source code is included.
 Caffe and its python wrapper need to be compiled as instructed in http://caffe.berkeleyvision.org/installation.html.

-2. OpenCV 3.0:
+2. OpenCV-3.0:

-	Open CV 3.0 source code is included in this package.
-Open CV 3.0 needs to be compiled using the following instructions:
+	OpenCV-3.0 source code is included in this package.
+OpenCV-3.0 needs to be compiled using the following instructions:

 	cd PATH/TO/opencv
 	mkdir release